How Does Foil Printing Work?

 How Foil Printing Is Done

-We offer the largest range of foil colors including colored foil, metallic and holographic foil.
-We also have more paper types than any other aluminium foil printing company.
+If you're dazzled and think you'd like your very own foil business cards or prints then we're here for you.
+We offer the largest range of metallic foil colours including holographic foil.
+We also have more paper types than any other foil printing company.
 This means that our products such as our custom foil printed cards have over 300 combinations that you can choose from.
-However, with our digital foiling technique, you have unlimited freedom in color combinations.

 Digital foiling is a great way to make your business card stand out and give a good first impression of a premium brand to prospective customers.

 Thanks to our range of equipment, we can also print custom products such as foil stickers, folders, bookmarks, tags and bag toppers.

 Our Tips For Custom Foil Printing

 Although we can print with or without a soft touch laminate layer, it's not always clear if your design will require it.
 Some designs depending on intricacy, paper type and additional print may mean we can only print what you want with a laminate layer.
 In this case if your order needs editing we'll contact you to let you know.
 That said, with foil only designs, we recommend going with a soft touch laminate anyway as foil looks more reflective when printed ontop of the laminate.
 To understand more, we have a blog all about if you will need to order your prints with or without a laminate so go ahead and give it a read.

 You can still recycle our products that are laminated.
 Simply put them in the recycling bin with the rest of your paper and card waste.

 If you print onto coloured paper, we insist on using laminate, otherwise it’s too fluffy for it to print at it’s best.

 If you're designing your own metallic foil artwork, see our guide on how to provide your artwork for foil print